 Then burn a wide band of tan along the bottom edge of the belly.
 This is just so that the lower edge of the belly is a different color than the unburned wood behind it.
 This is really important if you decide to omit the background step or only do the first part of the background.

-Reburn around the eye filling it with a dark brown to black color.
+Reburn around the eyes filling the area with a dark brown to black color.
 Do the same with the pupil.

-Next burn the dark area around the nose.
+Next burn the dark area along the bottom of the nose.

 Lastly burn in the shadowed area on the mouth.

+Let’s finish the face.
 First, lightly burn over the nose.
 I chose to make it a shade or two lighter in color than the orange fur.
+You can make the nose darker and that will look fine too.

-Then lightly burn over the eyes making them a tan color, or the same color as the nose.
+Then lightly burn over the eyes making them a tan color.

 Now, burn tan strokes of color along the outer edge of the ear.
 Start the stroke on the outer edge of the ear and pull the stroke towards the inner ear.
 Stop near the halfway mark.
 Try to vary the color of the burn strokes a little.

-Repeat the process on the left ear.
 Notice how the burn strokes are not the same length.
-Also, I have less metal in contact with the wood, so I’m getting thick lines for burn strokes.
+Also, I vary the angle I hold the pen, so that the line thickness changes.
+The steeper the angle is means there is less metal in contact with the wood resulting in thin burn strokes.

 STEP 7 – THE LOG